1. What to Read

 Reading is a very personal and subjective endeavour; most people read for pleasure because they are genuinely interested in the topic they are reading about.
 While the selection below reflects this author’s taste, I trust that people with similar views and preferences will find the selection helpful.

-The below list is divided into three groups: business, general interest, and the Don’t Bother section.
+The below list is divided into several categories for convenience.
+We even included a Don’t Bother section.
 I hope the reader finds the selection rich and valuable and the accompanying reviews helpful.

 “The Toyota Way” is a must-read for anyone interested in understanding the intricacies of Lean Manufacturing and its implementation.
 It provides a detailed analysis of the 14 Toyota Production System (TPS) management principles and how they foster operational excellence and continuous improvement.

 The Six Sigma Way – How GE, Motorola, and Other Top Companies Are Honing Their Performance

 By P. S. Pande, R. P. Neuman, R. R. Cavanagh

 “The Six Sigma Way” is a good guide for implementing Six Sigma methodologies to improve processes and performance.
 It provides a thorough and practical understanding of the Six Sigma approach, including the DMAIC (Define, Measure, Analyze, Improve, Control) methodology and tools such as statistical process control, design of experiments, and process mapping.